-An Application DBA is concentrated in using programming languages in order to debug any issues with the database.
-He oversees the applications being used are properly coordinated with the system to achieve maximum productivity.
+An Application DBA is concentrated on using programming languages in order to debug any issues with the database.
+He oversees the applications being used and are properly coordinated with the system to achieve maximum productivity.

 An Application DBA’s duties may include the following tasks:

 A performance analyst concentrates on the overall performance of the database.
-He is responsible in monitoring and resolving bottlenecks that affect the database performance.
-He should be knowledgeable in technical aspects of advanced database ideas.
+He is responsible for monitoring and resolving bottlenecks that affect the database performance.
+He should be knowledgeable in the technical aspects of advanced database ideas.

 A performance analyst’s duties may include the following tasks:

-It is a must for DBAs to undergo training and finally get certified from their chosen software vendor.
+It is a must for DBAs to undergo training and finally get certified by their chosen software vendor.
 A certification will be granted after passing a series of tests and requirements.
-This will support their strong knowledge and background on the software being specialized.
+This will support their strong knowledge and background in the software being specialized.
 A lot of companies require their DBAs to be certified to ensure the competency of the DBA hired.